morganhein/autostart.sh/USAGE.md

-Shoelace requires a configuration file to perform tasks.
+envy requires a configuration file to perform tasks.
 By default, it searches for a configuration file in:
-* /usr/share/shoelace/default.toml
+* /usr/share/envy/default.toml
-* $HOME/.config/shoelace/config.toml
+* $HOME/.config/envy/config.toml
-* $XDG_HOME/shoelace/config.toml
+* $XDG_HOME/envy/config.toml

 ## Usage

-Shoelace can perform 3 different actions.
+envy can perform 3 different actions.
 Sync, install, and task.
 ### Install

-To perform an installation of a package through shoelace:
+To perform an installation of a package through envy:
-`shoelace install <pkgName>`
+`envy install <pkgName>`

 This will perform a lookup in the configuration file for package name substitutions, and then try to install the package.

 ### Sync
 To perform a sync operation:
-`shoelace sync <from> <to>`
+`envy sync <from> <to>`
 This will symlink `from` into the `to` location.
 Optionally these values can be specified in a configuration file.

 ### Tasks
 To perform a task operation:
-`shoelace task <taskName>`
+`envy task <taskName>`
 This will try run the specified task.
-The task needs to be defined in the configuration file loaded by shoelace.
+The task needs to be defined in the configuration file loaded by envy.

 #### Config File Simple Example
 The simplest form is a single file with two sections: